galenseilis/old_blog/_posts/2024-02-14-thoughts-and-feelings.md

     alt: On Thoughts and Feelings Along With Their Meanings
 ---

+## Background
 Some years ago a person I care about wrote me a poem about thougts and feelings, and of their meanings.
 I've put down some words in response below.

+## On Thoughts and Feelings Along With Their Meanings

 In realms of thought, I find my dwelling,
 Intelligence my beacon, compelling.